List of songs recorded by Demi Lovato: Songs

 Selena Gomez (pictured) collaborated with Lovato on "One and the Same" and "Send It On".

 American musician John Mayer (pictured) co-wrote "World of Chances" on Lovato's sophomore album, Here We Go Again.

 American record producer Timbaland (pictured) has written three songs for Lovato, "All Night Long", "Lightweight" and "Together" from Lovato's third studio album, Unbroken.

 Jason Derulo (pictured) collaborated with Lovato on "Together" from Lovato's third studio album, Unbroken.

 Record producer Toby Gad (pictured) has written four songs for Lovato, including "Skyscraper".

 OneRepublic frontman Ryan Tedder (pictured) has written three songs for Lovato, "Neon Lights", "Who's That Boy?" and "Wildfire".

 British rapper Cher Lloyd (pictured) co-wrote "Really Don't Care" and appears as the only featured artist on Demi.

 British singer Olly Murs (pictured) collaborated with Lovato on "Up" from his fourth album, Never Been Better.

 Grammy-winning producer and songwriter, Max Martin (pictured) co-wrote and co-produced "Cool for the Summer" and "Confident" from Lovato's fifth album, Confident.

 Australian rapper Iggy Azalea (pictured) collaborated with Lovato on "Kingdom Come" from Lovato's fifth album, Confident.

 Swedish musician Laleh (pictured) co-wrote "Stone Cold", "Father" and "Yes" from Lovato's fifth album, Confident.

 American singer Julia Michaels (pictured) has penned eight songs for Lovato, including "Waitin for You" and "Commander in Chief".

 American rapper Lil Wayne (pictured) collaborated with Lovato on "Lonely" and appeared as the only featured artist on Tell Me You Love Me.

 Apart from his work with Jonas Brothers, Nick Jonas (pictured) has featured Lovato on "Avalanche" from his self-titled album and co-wrote "Ready for Ya" from Tell Me You Love Me.

 Puerto Rican singer Luis Fonsi (pictured) featured Lovato on "Échame la Culpa" from his tenth studio album, Vida.

 American singer Christina Aguilera (pictured) has featured Lovato on "Fall in Line" from her eighth studio album, Liberation.

 Lovato collaborated with Sam Smith (pictured) on the song "I'm Ready" from their third studio album, Love Goes.

+Ariana Grande (pictured) wrote for and collaborated with Lovato on "Met Him Last Night" for Dancing with the Devil... the Art of Starting Over.

+Noah Cyrus (pictured) also collaborated with Lovato on the song "Easy" for Demi's seventh studio album, Dancing with the Devil... the Art of Starting Over.

 Musician Yungblud (pictured) collaborated with Lovato on "Freak" and appeared as one of three collaborators on Lovato's eighth studio album Holy Fvck.

 Guitarist Slash (pictured) collaborated with Lovato on the re-recording version of "Sorry Not Sorry" for her remix album Revamped and a cover of "Papa Was a Rollin' Stone" from his album Orgy of the Damned.

 Guitarist Nita Strauss (pictured) collaborated with Lovato on the re-recording version of "La La Land" for her remix album Revamped.

 Lovato collaborated with Brazilian singer-songwriter Luísa Sonza (pictured) on the song "Penhasco2", from Sonza's third studio album Escândalo Íntimo.